 1. Velcro Clothing

 The most well-known form of adaptive clothing uses Velcro instead of buttons or zippers to stay closed.
-Velcro officially hit the markets in 1955 and quickly became popular as the “zipper-less zipper.”
+Velcro officially hit the market in 1955 and quickly became popular as the “zipper-less zipper.”

 It’s easy to underestimate the gripping strength of Velcro.
 However, Velcro is reliable enough that NASA began using it in the 60s to keep their equipment in position in zero gravity.
 It completely replaced snaps and zippers that were difficult to operate when wearing bulky gloves.

-Seniors tend to have a similar problem when it comes to operating snaps, zippers, buttons, and laces.
-Many of the symptoms of aging directly affect their ability to quickly tie a knot or pull a zipper.
+Seniors have a similar problem with operating snaps, zippers, buttons, and laces.
+Many aging symptoms directly affect their ability to quickly tie a knot or pull a zipper.

 Poor eyesight and coordination make it difficult to first find the zipper.
-Poor motor functions or painful joints can make it difficult to grip the zipper or snap.
+Poor motor functions or painful joints can make griping the zipper or snap difficult.
 They may even lack the strength necessary to dislodge the zipper.

 Almost any article of clothing that relies on a zipper or buttons can be adapted to Velcro clothing.
 Velcro clothing is already readily available from all of the biggest clothing brands in the industry.
 But you aren’t restricted only to the Velcro clothing sold at stores.

 Velcro can also be used to replace laces on some types of clothing.
 Velcro shoes have been popular since they were first produced by Puma in 1968.
-They are perfect for young kids as well as seniors who otherwise struggle with tying their shoes.
+They are perfect for young kids and seniors who struggle with tying their shoes.

 2. Magnetic Closures Clothing

-If you want an alternative to Velcro that functions similarly, then consider magnetic closure clothing instead.
+If you want a similar alternative to Velcro, consider magnetic closure clothing instead.
 Magnets can be useful on shirts, pants, coats, dresses, and bras.
-The strength of the hold will depend on the magnet that is being used.
+The strength of the hold will depend on the magnet being used.